Civil rights movement: Civil Rights Act of 1964

 On July 2, 1964, Johnson signed the Civil Rights Act of 1964, which banned discrimination based on "race, color, religion, sex or national origin" in employment practices and public accommodations.
 The bill authorized the Attorney General to file lawsuits to enforce the new law.
 The law also nullified state and local laws that required such discrimination.

 Mississippi Freedom Democratic Party, 1964

-Blacks in Mississippi had been disfranchised by statutory and constitutional changes since the late 19th century.
-In 1963 COFO held a Freedom Ballot in Mississippi to demonstrate the desire of black Mississippians to vote.
+Black people in Mississippi had been disfranchised by statutory and constitutional changes since the late 19th century.
+In 1963, COFO held a Freedom Ballot in Mississippi to demonstrate black Mississippians' desire to vote.
 More than 80,000 people registered and voted in the mock election, which pitted an integrated slate of candidates from the "Freedom Party" against the official state Democratic Party candidates.